Jacksonville Theft Lawyer

 - Entrapment: If you were induced to commit the theft by a law enforcement officer, you may be able to argue that you were entrapped.
 This is a common defense in theft cases that involve sting operations.

-Get the Legal Advice You Need
+Get the Legal Advice You Need from a Jacksonville Theft Lawyer

 If you have been charged with theft, seeking legal representation as soon as possible is vital.
-Our Jacksonville theft crime lawyer can review the facts of your case and help you understand your legal options.
+Our Jacksonville theft lawyer can review the facts of your case and help you understand your legal options.
 We will work tirelessly to build a strong defense on your behalf and fight for the best possible outcome in your case.

 Call McCormick Law at (904) 353-0436 or contact us online to schedule a free consultation with our attorney.